AMSP-04/NETN-LOG/NETN-LOG.md

 2. A `LOG_OfferSupply` message is used by potential providers to offer supplies.
 The offer includes the amount and type of supplies.
 In the offer the provider can also propose a change to service delivery control.

+4. The consumer accepts an offer using `LOG_AcceptOffer` or rejects an offer from a provider using `LOG_RejectOffer`.

-3. The final requested amount of supplies, by type, is specified in the `LOG_ReadyToReceiveSupply` message and shall not exceed the amount of supplies, by type, specified in the `LOG_OfferSupply` message.
+5. The final requested amount of supplies, by type, is specified in the `LOG_ReadyToReceiveSupply` message and shall not exceed the amount of supplies, by type, specified in the `LOG_OfferSupply` message.

-4. The `LOG_ReadyToReceiveSupply` message is used by a consumer to indicate that supply delivery can start.
+6. The `LOG_ReadyToReceiveSupply` message is used by a consumer to indicate that supply delivery can start.

-5. Supplies can be transferred to the service consumer once the `LOG_ServiceStarted`message is sent.
+7. Supplies can be transferred to the service consumer once the `LOG_ServiceStarted`message is sent.

-6. A `LOG_ServiceComplete` message from the provider and a `LOG_ServiceReceived` message from the consumer indicate completion and acceptance of the service delivery.
+8. A `LOG_ServiceComplete` message from the provider and a `LOG_ServiceReceived` message from the consumer indicate completion and acceptance of the service delivery.
 The order in which these messages are send depend on whether the service delivery is controlled by the provider (default) or by the consumer.

 ## Storage Service